Mývatn in North-Iceland - Part IV - Mt. Námafjall, Krafla & Leirhnjúkur Geothermal Areas

 In 2020 the paths at Leirhnjúkur were a bit ruggedly looking ;)

 Actions were taken in August 2019 to keep people safer here and to preserve this delicate area.
-But the Icelandic winters take their toll and in June 2020 the path looked like this in some places.
+But the Icelandic winters take their toll and in June 2020 the path was damaged in some places.

 At Leirhnjúkur back in 2008 when I first visited this area